kazagkazag/redux-pomodoro/README.md

-# React Pomodoro
+# Redux Pomodoro

-Simple demonstration of the react application built on top of create-react-app.
+Simple demonstration of the react & redux application built on top of create-react-app.

 # How it works?